gnieboer/tsp-redesign/pages/covid-19/withdrawals.md

 - [Withdrawals for Participants Affected by COVID-19](#withdrawals-for-participants-affected-by-covid-19)
 - [Rollover Period Extended to July 15](#rollover-period-extended-to-july-15)

-## Withdrawals for Participants Affected by COVID-19
+## Withdrawals for participants affected by COVID-19
 The information we’re providing here is current but subject to change as we receive additional guidance and information.

 The CARES Act creates special rules for most types of TSP withdrawals made by participants affected by COVID-19.
 It also allows us to create a new, temporary withdrawal option that waives the usual in-service withdrawal requirements and allows all COVID-affected participants to waive tax withholding.
 See below for details.